jakublevy/chocopkgs/anki/README.md

 * `/InstallDir:` - where to install the binaries
   - Default value: `"$env:ProgramFiles\Anki"`

+## Uninstallation Parameters
+* `/RemoveProfiles` - whether to remove all profiles/cards
+    - Not removed by default

 ### Examples
 * Install into `D:\anki` directory
   ```